NCATS-Tangerine/tranql/README.md

 ![image](https://user-images.githubusercontent.com/306971/52903985-7ddd9b80-31f3-11e9-9caf-ebcf96f84fc0.png)

 There's not a standard solution to explaining what graph patterns are supported by each endpoint.
 SQL lets users list the schema of a data source.
 Towards addressing this, Robokop(Gamma) provides a metadata endpoint describing its meta-knowledge-graph.
 The shallow hierarchy describes the kinds of transitions it supports and the data sources implementing the transitions.
-See the "View" tab [here](http://jsonviewer.stack.hu/#http://robokop.renci.org/api/operations).
+See the "Viewer" tab [here](http://jsonviewer.stack.hu/#http://robokop.renci.org/api/operations).

 The resulting **graph is saved as a variable**.